OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### OWASP MASVS

--- V8.3: "The app detects, and responds to, tampering with executable files and critical data".
+- V8.3: "The app detects, and responds to, tampering with executable files and critical data within its own sandbox."

 ##### CWE

 - N/A

 ### Testing Detection of Reverse Engineering Tools